Ano Doliana: Events

-In late October to early November, when the chestnut harvest from the trees that abound in the surrounding area is completed, the community organizes the so-called "Yorti Kastanou" (i.e. "Chestnut Feast") where visitors have the opportunity to enjoy chestnut in many different recipes for food, sweets and liqueurs.
+On the first Saturday of November, when the chestnut harvest from the trees that abound in the surrounding area is completed, the community organizes the so-called "Yorti Kastanou" (i.e. "Chestnut Feast") where visitors have the opportunity to enjoy chestnut in many different recipes for food, sweets and liqueurs.

 On 23 April, along with the return of part of the settlers for the warm days of the year, the icon of the patron saint of the village, Agios Georgios, is transferred here from the village of Kato Doliana by bus.
 On the first Sunday of November the icon returns to the lowland settlement.
 During the descent, the residents hand-carry the icon on a ritual hike that lasts several hours and passes through the old path that used to connect the two settlements before motorways were created.

 In the past, the local Cultural Association organized the so-called "Representation of the Battle of Doliana".
 It took place every four years in honor of the Greek revolution fighters and was attended by almost all residents of the village.
 The custom has diminished over the years, taking place for the last time in 2003.
 Nowadays it is limited to a simple ritual event of remembrance.
 The representation of the battle is expected to revive in 2021, on its 200 years anniversary.